| |

 1976

-The four 1976 Emporia State Distinguished Alumni w
+The four 1976 Emporia State Distinguished Alumni will

 Arthur "Shorty" Hock of Emporia remembers the old days.